baumrock/RockPageBuilder/README.md

 # RockPageBuilder

-Repeater Block for ProcessWire, referenced as RM in this readme.
+RockPageBuilder is a Fieldtype/Inputfield module that helps you creating modular content for your project.

+## Goals

+The goals of this module are

+- Make it easy for the client to create custom section-based pages
+- Make it easy, fast and fun to develop blocks
+- Make it possible to copy blocks to other projects

 ## Concept

-RockPageBuilder is a Fieldtype/Inputfield module that helps you creating modular content for your project.
 The most important part are so called `blocks` that are actually ProcessWire pages with a corresponding `template` and a custom `pageClass`.

 RockPageBuilder ships with some example blocks that you can use to quickly get started with RockPageBuilder: